 Every muscle is important during your run, and the lateral hip is no exception.
 Side leg lifts help to improve stability during a run, making for a more efficient workout and, more importantly, warding off injury.

-As an added bonus, using your thighs to tone legs for a run is a great way to learn to engage your core, which has obvious exercise benefits.
+As an added bonus, using your thighs to tone legs for a run is a great way to work indirectly on core engagement, which benefits runners.

 - Lay down on either side and extend your legs away from your torso